solana-labs/solana-program-library/docs/src/signed-memo.md

 transaction log.

 If one or more accounts are provided to the signed-memo instruction, all must be valid signers of the transaction for the instruction to succeed.
-To aid in debugging, all account addresses and their signer status are logged to the transaction log on failure as well as on success.